 Personal injury trials are not as common as one would think.
 Frequently a lawyer can negotiate a settlement acceptable to both sides and prevent the case from going to trial.
 As a matter of fact, 95% of all personal injury cases are settled out of court.
 If you and your personal injury lawyer have decided that what is best for you is to take your case to court, you must be aware of what will take place to give you more confidence during the trial by knowing what to expect.
-At Kamensky, Cohen, and Riechelson, you can be assured that your case is in excellent hands when you work with us.
+At Cohen & Riechelson, you can be assured that your case is in excellent hands when you work with us.
 Our aggressive personal injury attorneys have the skills and preparedness to obtain top compensation for your injury.

 Personal Injury Trial as The Last Option

 As previously mentioned, most personal injury cases don’t ever see the inside of a courtroom.
 Frequently plaintiffs are worried about the process taking too long or having to testify in front of a jury and making a mistake.
 On the other hand, insurers are just as reticent to go to trial because it raises the stakes and the expenses for them.
 They will need to hire experts, analysts, investigators, adjusters, and their legal fees will also augment.